Sayamindu Dasgupta

 As our society becomes increasingly data-driven and data-mediated, it is important to have more voices heard in imagining and shaping how and if data gets collected and used.
 Through my work with young people, I attempt to sow the seeds for such futures.

 I received my doctorate from MIT in 2016, where I was a part of the Lifelong Kindergarten research group, and my work was centered around the Scratch programming language and online community.
 Before coming to UW as an assistant professor, I was an assistant professor at the School of Information and Library Science, University of North Carolina at Chapel Hill.
-Before that, I was a Moore-Sloan and WRF postdoctoral fellow with the eScience Institute at the University of Washington (UW.
+Before that, I was a Moore/Sloan Data Science and Washington Research Foundation Innovation in Data Science postdoctoral fellow with the eScience Institute at the University of Washington.
 During this time, I was hosted by the Community Data Science Collective at the UW Department of Communication, and I was also affiliated with the Human-Centered Data Science Lab.

-My research has received recognition and awards at several human-computer interaction conferences (CHI, CSCW, VL/HCC, IDC).
+My research has received recognition and awards at several human-computer interaction conferences (DIS, CHI, CSCW, VL/HCC, IDC).
 In 2014, I was selected as a member of the Forbes 30 under 30 list for Education.

 Publications